 In 2021, University of Nevada, Las Vegas accepted 83% of students, around 10,880 from the 13,034 applicants.

 Schools that are moderately difficult to get into, like University of Nevada, Las Vegas, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 It is moderately difficult to be admitted as a transfer student.

 University of Nevada, Las Vegas has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
 When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you stand out.

 What does University of Nevada, Las Vegas consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 |Rigor of Secondary School Record||Very Important|

 |Standardized Test Scores||Very Important|

-To apply, all applicants to University of Nevada, Las Vegas must submit the following items.
-Double check with University of Nevada, Las Vegas's admissions department to confirm all application materials and requirements.
+To apply to University of Nevada, Las Vegas, all applicants must submit the following items.
+Check in with University of Nevada, Las Vegas's admissions department to confirm all application materials and requirements.